RandolphKahle/doit-notes/aws-cognito.md

 A user directory managing sign-up and sign-in functionality for web and mobile applications.
 Users sign-in directly to the User Pool or using Facebook, Amazon, or Google.
-Successful authentication generates a JWT.
+Successful authentication generates a [[security-json-web-token]].

+Authorization to use AWS resources.

 ## Identity Pool

+The granting of access to an AWS resource.

 ### aws-cognito